 1. Hunter's Head Tavern

 Take a drive out to the countryside and get treated to one of the best wedge salads in the greater D.C. region.
-High quality bacon, thick blue cheese dressing (ranch is another option) and a generous smattering of hardboiled egg top this salad.
+High quality bacon, thick blue cheese dressing (buttermilk and Thousand Island are other options) and a generous smattering of hardboiled egg top this salad ($13).

 2. Buck's Fishing & Camping